airr-community/ogrdb/scripts/readme.md

 - An [example genotype file](https://github.com/airr-community/ogre/blob/master/static/docs/genotype_1.csv)
 - [Definitions](https://github.com/airr-community/ogre/blob/master/static/templates/genotype_fields.csv) of the fields used in the genotype.

-The preferred way to create the genotype file is with the supplied script genotype_statistics.R, which is described below.
+The preferred way to create the genotype file is with the script described here.

-## Creating the Genotype File with genotype_statistics.R

-[genotype_statistics.R](https://github.com/airr-community/ogre/blob/master/scripts/genotype_statistics.R) is a script that can be used to create the Genotype File.
-It is independent of any particular inference tool.
-The script also generates a report containing plots that illustrate genotype quality ([example](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf)).
-You can use the file and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.

-At present the script supports VH, VK, VL and JH, JK, JL gene inferences.
-It will be extended to support other genes as IARCs start to accept them.

-The use of the script with specific inference tools is described at the end of this file.

 ### Prerequisites

-*Germline_file - FASTA file containing the IG reference germline sequences provided as input to the inference tool.*
+*Germline_file - FASTA file containing the IG reference germline sequences provided as input to the inference tool or annotation software.*

 * Sequences must correspond exactly to those used by the tool.
 * They must be IMGT-aligned